BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 The Old Town Hall is open every day except Monday from 10 am until 6 pm.
 The entry fee to Old Town Hall and Apponyi Palace is 8 euros.

-6. The Blue Church in Bratislava
+6. The Blue Church

-We also recommend you check out St. Elizabeth’s Church on Bezručova Street.
+We also recommend checking out St. Elizabeth’s Church on Bezručova Street.
 You can find this pretty Catholic church from the 20th century just east of the Old Town.
 Everyone refers to it as the Blue Church.
-The reason is more than obvious – the Blue Church has a striking blue colour outside and inside.
+The reason is more than obvious – the Blue Church has a striking blue colour outside and inside, resembling blue and white icing sugar.
+Why should you see the Blue Church?
+Because this unusual church is a perfect example of Art Nouveau architecture.

 FUN FACT: